GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 topics:
   - policy
+  - governance
+  - content
+  - content-strategy
+  - cx
+  - user-experience

 weight: 3
 primary_image: "website-wireframes-ademay-istock-getty-images-plus-1235556451"

 ---

-If you manage a public website in the federal government's executive branch, you are required to have certain content&mdash;or provide links to content&mdash;from specific places on your website.
+If you manage a public website in the federal government's executive branch, various policies require you to have certain content&mdash;or provide links to content&mdash;from specific places on your website.

 **This page makes it clear:**